- Summer Reading List for Students Going into Ninth Grade

 - Summer Reading List for Students Going into Twelfth Grade

-The High School’s English Department sponsors an annual Summer Reading Program for students entering grades 9-12.
-The philosophy behind the program is simple: to encourage students to read more by introducing them to contemporary, pleasurable, yet worthwhile books in the hope that they will become lifelong readers.
-Each child is required to read one title from those listed under his upcoming grade level.
+For over 20 years, the English Department has sponsored a Summer Reading Program for students entering grades 9-12.
+The philosophy behind the program has always remained the same: to encourage students to read more by introducing them to contemporary novels that are pleasurable, yet worthwhile stories in the hope that they will become lifelong readers.
+Each child is required to read one title from the list for the upcoming grade level.

 A committee of parents, students, and teachers has selected the list for each grade level.
 Effort has been made to address relevant issues in a responsible and thoughtful manner.
 Consideration has also been given to include books that offer a range of reading levels.
 It is our hope that this program will be a shared experience between students and parents.
 Therefore, it is highly recommended that parents assist their child in the selection of a book that is appropriate for him/her.
 Parents are encouraged to visit the West Genesee High School Library website for the lists, information about locating books, and access to book reviews.

-The individual classroom English teacher will assign a quiz, project, or other activity on the books when the students return to class in September.
+The individual classroom English teacher will assign a project based on the books when the students return to class in September.

 We advise that students take notes or keep a journal as they read so they can better recall information which will be reviewed and assessed in their respective English classes when they return to school in September.

-- May be downloaded in the form of eBooks and audiobooks from the WGHS Library-OverDrive.
+- downloaded (in many cases) in the form of eBooks and audiobooks from the WGHS Library-OverDrive.

 We believe the Summer Reading Program is a positive learning experience for our children.
-If you have any questions, concerns or suggestions related to the program, please call Shannon Coholan, Executive Principal, at the High School: (315) 487-4601.
+If you have any questions, concerns or suggestions related to the program, please call the Executive Principal at the High School: 487-4601.

 If you have any trouble accessing the PDF documents on this page, please contact the Publications Office at email@example.com or call (315) 487-2179.